-Summary: the uncertainty requirement for Lake Water Level is 3cm for large lakes and 10cm for the remainder.
-The stability requirement for LWL product is 1cm/decade but is currently verified only for big lakes.
+Summary: the uncertainty requirement for Lake Water Level is 3cm for large lakes (bigger than 2000 km2) and 10cm for the remainder.
+The stability requirement for LWL product is 1cm/decade but is currently verified only for large lakes.

 5.2.
 Lake Water Extent (LWE)